pawan087/w16_airBnbClone/README.md

 Returning users can log-back into their existing accounts by visiting the "Sign In" page.
 This page is easily accessible from the top right submenu found in the navigation bar.

-If per-chance a user would like to test-drive this application's features and not create an account, there is an option for guests to log-in as "Demo User" accessible through the same submenu as forementioned.
+If per-chance a user would like to test-drive this application's features and not create an account, there is an option for guests to log-in as "Demo User," accessible through the same submenu as forementioned.

 <br>